uwlryoung/blog-site/README.md

 ![License](https://img.shields.io/badge/License-MIT_License-blue.svg)

   ## Description
   A blog website for users to write blog posts and write comments in response to those posts.
 Although the posts can be about anything, we are encouraging tech-related posts, hence "TechBlog".
+This application can also be downloaded from github and you can use it as a base for your own blog.

   ## Table of Contents
   - [Description](#description)